 Sell Your Gold Now!!
 Trust Us With Your Memories.

 Now is the time to look thru your jewelry box for old Gold, Sterling Silver & Platinum jewelry to sell: single gold earrings, out-dated jewelry styles, inherited baubles, gold coins, & broken jewelry, and dental gold.
-Bring it to us & we will analyze it for purity & appraise it right in front of you.
+Bring it to us & we will analyze it for purity & appraise it right in front of you for free.

-Depending on the country of origin*, our current price for 14 Kt. gold is $18 to $19 per gram, with NO minimum amount of pieces.
+Depending on the country of origin*, our current price for 14 Kt. gold is about $22.50 per gram, with NO minimum amount of pieces.
 Your price is higher for 18 Kt. and 22 Kt. gold.
 It changes hourly with the Gold Spot Price. (see below)

 At Rothstein Jewelers of Beverly Hills, people have been coming to us from all over Los Angeles to sell their old gold jewelry to buy food, clothing, holiday gifts, pay their rent, taxes, college or medical bills, adopt children and travel.
 We absolutely 100% guarantee to buy your gold for the highest price in all of Beverly Hills and West LA - customers have checked and confirmed it!
 We pay more than most other jewelry stores (even downtown!), coin dealers, pawn shops, Cash-for-Gold online advertisers (especially them), and even Gold Party people.
 They all have to deduct some of YOUR potential payout $ for ads & promotions.
 We will match a legitimate, verifiable quote.